 There are folks walking up, showing the signs of too much sun and too little cream already.
 We’re all still in long sleeves as protection against the sun.
-There’s also signs of folks wearing far too little.
+There are also signs of folks wearing far too little.

 What to Wear while Trekking?

-You’re given guidance on trekking in Nepal and dress conservatively is one of them.
-Be aware of the cultural differences between your country this this wonderful place.
+You’re given guidance on trekking in Nepal and dressing conservatively is one of them.
+Be aware of the cultural differences between your country and this wonderful place.
 When we all spot the young woman trekking alone wearing little more than brightly colored hot pants and vest top we’re somewhat stunned.

-Find out what we gear we took to Everest Base Camp in our Trek Gear list.
+Find out what gear we took to Everest Base Camp in our Trek Gear list.